-What this suggests is a steady performance if the person does not experience a change in anxiety.
-If however fluctuations in anxiety and skills are seen, a change in performance, either upwards or downwards, will be observed as a result.
+What this suggests is that there’s a steady performance if the person doesn’t experience a change in anxiety.
+But if fluctuations in anxiety and skills do appear, a change in performance, either upwards or downwards, the difference will be fairly obvious.

-To grow as a person, it is essential to break out of this state of comfort every once in a while by exposing yourself to a change in anxiety.
-Nevertheless, it is a difficult process stepping out of our comfort zone because the first waves of natural anxiety will usually make the person want to revert back to what is familiar to us.
+To grow as a person, it’s essential to break out of this state of comfort every once in a while.
+We can do this by exposing ourselves to a change in anxiety levels.
+That being said, it is a difficult process to step out of our comfort zone because the first waves of natural anxiety will usually make the person want to revert back to what is familiar to us.

-A lot of reasons exist why humans are wired to stay within the comfort zone.
+A lot of reasons exist why humans are wired to stay within their comfort zone.

 Each of us has our own “comfort zone” where we feel at ease.
-It implies familiarity, safety and security keeping our anxiety and worry at a minimal level.
-Challenging yourself by stepping outside this zone of comfort would mean increased levels of anxiety and stress triggering a hormonal cascade.
-Human beings are naturally wired to avoid these changes in anxiety and stress.
+It implies familiarity, safety, and security – keeping our anxiety and worry at a minimal level.
+Challenging yourself by stepping outside this zone of comfort would mean increased levels of stress which then trigger a hormonal cascade.
+Human beings are naturally wired to avoid these changes.

-- Stress and Anxiety: Whenever we break out of our comfort zone, a stress response followed by anxiety is triggered.
+Whenever we break out of our comfort zone, a stress response followed by anxiety is triggered.
 The natural response is to remove the stressor as quickly as possible.
-The only way to achieve this is mainly returning back to the comfort zone which makes keeping yourself out of your comfort zone extremely challenging.
+The only way to achieve this is mainly returning back to whatever makes us comfortable.

-- Uncertainty: This will be a natural consequence if someone leaves his or her comfort zone.
-For the majority, the feeling of uncertainty leads to insecurity and can be perceived as a threat activating a stress response.
+This will be a natural consequence if someone leaves his or her comfort zone.
+For the majority, the feeling of uncertainty leads to insecurity.
+This can be perceived as a threat activating a stress response.
 The more uncertain you are, the higher will be your levels of stress mentally and physiologically.

-- New situations require extra energy: Inside your comfort zone, the person has established a routine allowing him or her to perform the tasks automatically (without a lot of thinking).
-These processes are run by the basal ganglia (a brain area responsible for executing habit-based behaviour), tasks such as shaving, brushing our teeth or bathing.
-If we stay within the comfort zone, the associated tasks are run by this area of the brain operating very energy efficient.
+Inside your comfort zone, the person has established a routine allowing him or her to perform the tasks automatically (without a lot of thinking).
+These processes are run by the basal ganglia (a brain area responsible for executing habit-based behavior).
+We see it in tasks such as shaving, brushing our teeth, or bathing.
+If we stay within our comfort zone, the associated tasks are very energy efficient.